Glock 19 vs Glock 19x: Similar, But Different

 So is the civilian version the same as the one submitted for to the Army?
 It is not..just barely.

 Now that you know the differences between the Glock19 Gen5 and Glock19x, what is right for you?
 Is the Gen5 worth it?
-That is all questions you should decide on based on a few things.
+Those are all the questions you should decide on based on a few things.
 What is your need for the gun?
 Will you be concealing it?
 If so, what is your body type like and what holster will you be using?
 Will it be a match gun?
 Are you willing to replace sights?
 Is the marksman barrel and other Gen5 aspects such as flared magwells worth the purchase?
 Do you want serrations on both the front and rear of the gun straight from the factory?
-And maybe the most important..what color do you like right out of the box, FDE or Black? 😉
+And maybe the most important..what color do you like right out of the box, FDE or Black? ;)

 Happy shooting!